Best Kilimanjaro Route (2026)

 2026 Route Comparison Table

-Northern Circuit 9 Days Great Low 98% Moderate
+Northern Circuit 9 Days Great Low ~98% Remote, quiet, and highly acclimatized

 Who Should You Climb With?